ColinWttt/MassSample/README.md

 ###### 4.7.3.2.3 `FMassCommandBuildEntityWithSharedFragments`

-Similar to `FMassCommandBuildEntity` but it takes a `FMassArchetypeSharedFragmentValues` struct to set shared fragment values on the entity as well.
+类似`FMassCommandBuildEntity` but it takes a `FMassArchetypeSharedFragmentValues` struct to set shared fragment values on the entity as well.
 This requires some extra work to find or create the shared fragment.

 ```c++
 FMassArchetypeSharedFragmentValues SharedFragmentValues;